Available for new clients

 Build your strategy around topic clusters

-Example: A local accountant's pillar page might be "Small Business Accounting in Tampa."
-Cluster pages would cover: quarterly estimated taxes, LLC vs S-corp tax treatment, bookkeeping basics, payroll for small businesses, and year-end tax prep.
-Each cluster page links to the pillar.
-The pillar links to all cluster pages.
+Example: A local accountant pillar page might be "Small Business Accounting in Tampa."
+Cluster pages would cover quarterly estimated taxes, LLC vs S-corp treatment, bookkeeping basics, payroll, and year-end tax prep.

 Map keywords to content before you write anything